cb-ci/tf-sample-eks-alb/README.md

 ```

-# Start browser UI quickly in a private VPC (without VPC paring of VPN)
+# Start browser UI quickly in a private VPC (without VPC parring or VPN)

 ```